niplav/site/precision.md

 curve of scores, but as far as I know there is no reliable method for doing so, nor is there a mathematical framework for this.

+Divergence point needs to depend on the perturbance parameter.

 Usage
 ------